Private Seller VH-FWR

 Wonderful aircraft that is a joy to fly cross country or interstate.

-Happy to accept offers, price is plus GST if sold in Australia.
+Price is plus GST if sold in Australia.

 TO INTERESTED PARTIES